 3.NASC coaches understand the importance of cross training to build confidence and balance needed to improve fundamental skill development and use fun adventure after ski activities to do this.
 NASC athletes go rock climbing, wind surfing, mountain biking, white water rafting, play field sports, golf and hiking for recovery, re-generation and fun!

 4. NASC CAMPUS.
-For summer camps NASC owns two acres of river front property on the Salmon river at the Salmon River Reserve.
+For summer camps NASC has 2 acres of river front property on the Salmon river at the Salmon River Reserve for camp.
 This is where our lodging is located and many of our after-ski activities take place.
 The NASC campus is private, safe, secluded, and in harmony with nature, next to a 27 hole golf course in Welches, Oregon our campus is second to none.
 For the fall camp at Copper Mountain NASC secures our own set of condos at the Copper Mountain Inn, slope side (ski in -ski out ) with a private tuning room in the heated garage

 SUMMER MT.
 HOOD OREGON CAMPS (June 11-August 11)

-NASC offers six summer ski sessions with both GS and Slalom training included choice of the all inclusive “Full program” or the “Day Camp” where athletes provide their own lodging and food.
-NASC also has specialty camps to focus only on GS training or concentrate only on Slalom.
-The specialty mini camps provide a shorter lower priced option and is also available in both the “Full program” or the “Day camp” NASC offers a variety of sessions dates with a variety of length of time and prices.
-Each summer, the 1st session begins on June 11 and the last session session 6 ends on August 11 giving campers lots of choices to fit into summer schedules and budgets.
+NASC offers Three summer ski sessions with both GS and Slalom training included choice of the all inclusive “Full program” or the “Day Camp” where athletes provide their own lodging and food.
+Each summer, the 1st session begins on June 22 and the last session session 3 ends on July 23, giving campers lots of choices to fit into summer schedules.
 We ski in the mornings and in the afternoons we do really cool Summer activities like windsurfing, whitewater rafting, mountain biking, rock climbing, rollerblade hockey and swimming.
 The NASC campus is located in Welches at the Salmon River Reserve a two acre river from property located next to a 27 hole golf course and just 10 miles from the ski area.
 This campus is amazing, no other camp even comes close to providing a safe, secure and beautiful place to eat sleep, train and relax after skiing and running gates each morning.

 NASC offers this 8 day camp during the Thanksgiving week at Copper Mountain in Colorado including comprehensive race training focusing on both GS and Slalom gate training and much more.
 The camp is based in the Center Village at Copper mountain featuring slopeside (ski in-ski out) condos at the Copper Mountain Inn with a private heated tuning area and a health club with pool, hot tubs and weights for work out and recovery after skiing each day.
 This camp is very popular and always fills to capacity, register early to secure your spot in this early season training to get the edge on your competition.
 Registration deadline is October 1.